 Too many children have spent days, months, and years in the foster care system, waiting for a permanent, loving family.
 It is up to all of us to make sure that they don’t have to wait any longer.

-This story is written by Aaron Weaver who is a 2006 FosterClub All-Star and now an employee of FosterClub.
-He grew up in Lincoln, Nebraska
+This story is written by Aaron Weaver, a 2006 FosterClub All-Star and former FosterClub staff member.
+He grew up in Lincoln, Nebraska.